anonyms-authors/FairSense/README.md

 ### Sensitivity analysis source code
 The directory `./SensitivityAnalysis` contains the programs for analyzing long-term fairness.
 Each case study has one corresponding folder for analysis under `./SensitivityAnalysis` directory.

 To get the analysis result, please run the jupyter notebook in the subfolder for each case study.
+The results shown in the paper can be found in these notebooks.